 2. Web design and development cost

-However, you don’t have to hire a web designer to create a decent-looking website.
+However, you don’t have to hire a web designer to create a professional-looking website.
 You could use any of the free website builder tools available in the market.
 With our new AI-powered intelligent builder, Constant Contact takes the complexity out of building a website.
-Whether you need a simple website to showcase your work, a blog to share your voice, or a full e-commerce site to sell products, our drag and drop website builder tool simplifies website design and creation for you for free!
+Whether you need a simple website to showcase your work, a blog to share your voice, or a full e-commerce site to sell products, our drag and drop website builder tool simplifies website design and creation for you for free

 3. Ecommerce website cost